dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ![lynx1](img/lynx2.png)

-You can install a GUI on your Linux machine, or you can even use windows machine,otherwise you can create two ssh tunnels in order to manager pfsense by your own machine:
+You can install a GUI interface on your Admin machine, or you can  use also windows machine,otherwise you can create two ssh tunnels in order to manager pfsense by your own machine:

 1) Type the following command:
 ```